 What she means is–have we got any improvement projects or renovations planned?

 I wish my answer was yes.
-I wish my answer was, “actually yeah, we’re gonna rip the second story off next week and go to town on a master suite, kitchen addition and we won’t stop until we’ve dormered the hell out of that second story.
+I wish my answer was, “actually yeah, we’re gonna rip the second story off next week and go to town on a master suite, kitchen addition and we won’t stop until we’ve dormered the entire second story.
 It will be absolutely dreamy.”

 My real answer was “Nah, not really, I think we’re going to put up a fence.”